damianhakert/damianhakert.github.io/source/culture/summits/index.html.md

 <br>

-* The goal of our summits is to get to know each other outside of work.
+The goal of our summits is to get to know each other outside of work.
 To help get this kickstarted, always wear you name tag, to all events, and all days.
-Try to eat with different people every time.
+Try to join different people every time we sit down for a meal.

 * email/file templates for project page
 * Audience is team members, applicants, SO's, partner companies, and wider community